Getting started with internationalizing your app

 - Format strings, including names and lists to support regional variation

-- Translate strings and test your user interface (UI)
+- Translate strings and test your UI

 Requirements